Info & Rules

 Other ranking info

 Each event may have slight variations in racer categories relating to age and board types.
-League rankings will have 3 categories, Male, Female and Groms.
+League rankings will have 4 categories, Male, Female, Groms and Legends.

 Racers can compete on any Onewheel board type, and they will not be ranked separately for league points purposes.